adambonneruk/unique/README.md

 <br>

-The following Menu options are availble:
+The following Menu options are available:
 * File
   * __New__: Clear-down the UUIDs in the current tool, ready for new generation
   * __Open__: Open a text (```.txt```/```.uuid```) file, useful for appending UUIDs